rajutsav1234/MoneyExpenditureApp/README.md

 - pie charts to show percentage of different expenses.
 - can extract the expenses on a pdf format.

+##Future Scope of this porduct:
+-If the concept of this app can be adopted by government to track distribution of the expenditures of thier budget.
+-A loan feature can be introduced in this app maybe in future.

+## Tech Stack:

+##Libraries:

 # Team Details:
 Team Name: CODE_WARRIORS
 ## Team members :